rogatka/items-monitoring/items-db-uploader/README.md

 ## Db Uploader API
 ### Summary
-Application consumes messages from Message Broker (Apache Kafka) and then conditionally uploads them to DB (MongoDB)
+Application consumes messages from Message Broker (Apache Kafka).
+Then, conditionally uploads the data to MongoDB and ElasticSearch.

 ### How to run locally
 Application requires:
 - Kafka server (with SSL to authenticate)
 - MongoDB
+- ElasticSearch

 **'kafka-docker' directory:**
 1. Run the 'kafka-generate-ssl' file from 'kafka-docker' directory.
 It will generate 'truststore' and 'keystore'